MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Flow.md

      ![Retrieve row Dynamic content - screenshot](../images/L03/dynamic-content-permit.png)

-1. Add Respond to PowerApps step.
+1. Add Respond to a Power App step.

    - Select **+ New step**.
    - Search for `Power Apps` and select the **Power Apps** connector.
-   - Select the **Respond to a PowerApp or flow** action.
+   - Select the **Respond to a Power App or flow** action.
    - Select **+ Add an output**.
    - Select **Date**.
    - Click in *Enter title* and enter `startdate`.